Anthony Jennings (actor)

 Anthony Michael Jennings (born November 1, 2000) is a Filipino actor.
-He gained mainstream recognition for his supporting role as Snoop Manansala in the ABS-CBN romantic drama series Can't Buy Me Love with his on-screen partner Maris Racal.
+He gained mainstream recognition for his supporting role as Snoop in the ABS-CBN romantic drama series Can't Buy Me Love with his on-screen partner Maris Racal.
+Jennings has also starred in Incognito and will star in Nurse the Dead.

 Early life

 Anthony Michael Jennings grew up in Barangay Mambugsay, Cauayan, Negros Occidental with his grandparents.
 His father is British, and his mother is a Filipina.
 In an article, he describes his childhood years as constantly moving from one house to another due to financial problems.
 He also stated that he only finished second grade and was not able to learn how to read or write early on.
 When he was auditioning for a role in a show, he only knew how to read but didn't know how to write yet.
 He later learned to read and write.

 Career

-Jennings was included in the pool of Star Magic actors and actresses in 2019, alongside Belle Mariano.
-He started his acting career in the film Hello, Love, Goodbye, and was also included in Love at First Stream and The House Arrest of Us.
-His first television appearance was the stint action series The Iron Heart, Jennings was cast in Can't Buy Me Love and played the character of Snoop Manansala, the street-smart best friend of Bingo Mariano (Donny Pangilinan) who has a sense of humor.
+Jennings was included in the pool of Star Magic actors and actresses in 2019.
+He started his acting career in the film Hello, Love, Goodbye, and was also featured in Love at First Stream, The House Arrest of Us, and The Iron Heart.

-Jennings became an endorser of Mang Inasal Pork barbecue with his love team partner, Maris Racal.
 He also has a YouTube channel.

+In 2023, Jennings was cast as Snoop Manansala in the romantic drama television series Can't Buy Me Love.
+His on-screen pairing with Maris Racal instantly became one of the most popular love teams of the decade.
+He was also an endorser of Mang Inasal Pork barbecue alongside Racal.

+In 2025, Jennings starred as Tomas Guerrero in the action drama television series Incognito.
+In 2026, he plays the role of Grim in the supernatural workplace comedy television series Nurse the Dead, with Princess Punzalan, Ruby Rodriguez, and Mexican actor Pablo Azar.